 Your baby’s bedtime routine should include a bath, massage, feeding, books and lullabies (or anything else that relaxes your little one.)

-My Exhausted Mom’s Survival Kit guides you through the essential steps of creating a peaceful bedtime routine.
+My Exhausted Mom’s Starter Kit guides you through the essential steps of creating a peaceful bedtime routine.
 Doing these elements in the right order is critical for your baby sleep longer at night.

 Once you have your bedtime routine going, it’s time to start reducing night wakings.
 Remember, most 6 month olds only need 1-2 night feeds.
 This means your baby can sleep 4-8 hour stretches at night!

 Night weaning and sleep training go hand-in-hand.
 My sleep training program, 21 Days to Peace & Quiet, walks you through the process of reducing your baby’s night wakings.
 Plus, it explains when your baby is ready to eliminate night feeds and HOW to do it.
 Find out more about it here!